Melinda brings deep knowledge of labor and employment law and a practical and creative problem-solving approach to every matter.

 - Summary judgment granted dismissing complaint with claims of retaliation under Title VII and the Age Discrimination in Employment Act (ADEA).

 - Ryan v.
 Best Buy, Inc.,(WDNY 9/27/09; Docket No. 06-cv-00157)

 - Summary judgment granted dismissing complaint with claims of discrimination in violation of ADEA, Title VII, Americans and Disabilities Act and NYS Human Rights Law.

 - Cunningham v.
 St. Bonaventure University, (WDNY 4/8/11; Docket No. 07-cv-00823)

 - Discrimination case dismissed on the merits after Plaintiff failed to comply with discovery court order in case.

-- Board of Directors, CRCC of Orchard Park, Inc. (d/b/a Fox Run)
+- Former Board of Directors, CCRC of Orchard Park, Inc. (Fox Run)

 - Former Legislative Liaison, Board of Directors, Buffalo Niagara Human Resources Association

 - Former Member, Board of Directors, Volunteer Lawyers Project of Western New York, 2007-2013; Vice President, 2010-2013